pyauth/requests-http-signature/README.rst

   url = 'http://example.com/path'
   requests.get(url, auth=HTTPSignatureAuth(key=preshared_secret, key_id=preshared_key_id))

+By default, only the ``Date`` header is signed (as per the RFC) for body-less requests such as GET.
+The ``Date`` header is set if it is absent.
+In addition, for requests with bodies (such as POST), the ``Digest`` header is set to the SHA256 of the request body and signed (an example of this appears in the RFC).
+To add other headers to the signature, pass an array of header names in the ``header`` keyword argument.

 In addition to signing messages in the client, the class method ``HTTPSignatureAuth.verify()`` can be used to verify incoming requests: